visgl/deck.gl/_posts/2017-03-31-introducing-deckgl-v4.md

 ### More Advanced Picking Support

-Picking (e.g. using a mouse to select the graphical representation of one data point to highlight it or show more information about it) is one of the most common tasks of any data visualization applications and is a core functionality we provide with deck.gl.
+Picking (i.e. mouse selection) is one of the most common tasks of any data visualization applications and is a core functionality we provide with deck.gl.
 We have ideas for improving picking by adopting better picking boundary arbitration (bigger pick targets), supporting square or polygon area picking, etc.

 ### Performance